Childbirth in India: Support during labor

-Birth Attendants and Health Care Providers
+Birth attendants and health care providers

 On average, 83.1 percent of births are attended by skilled health personnel.
 However, this varies greatly by region.
 Traditional birth assistants (TBAs) attend 37 percent of home births in India.
 These TBAs often lack knowledge and literacy regarding safe birthing practices, but could have a large influence in reducing maternal mortality if properly trained.
 If educated properly on birthing positions, sanitary practices, weighing of the baby, maintaining adequate newborn body temperature, and handling postpartum hemorrhage, maternal and infant health in India could improve dramatically.
 The other 63 percent of home births are unattended, and women who deliver in a health facility or hospital are cared for by nurses and doctors.

 The majority of TBAs, who attend 37 percent of home births in India, are married and have not been to school.
-They may be trained or untrained, but the trained TBAs are generally younger with less work experience, and are paid for their services.
+They may be trained or untrained, but trained TBAs are generally younger with less work experience, and are paid for their services.
 The untrained TBAs are older, more experienced, and are generally unpaid.
 Most TBAs entered the field after either attending several family births, birthing their own child, or following the footsteps of a family member.

 Some women experience disrespect by hospital staff during childbirth.

-Location of birth

-The decision about where the birth is to take place is made by the woman's father or brother.
-According to the World Health Organization (WHO), 61 percent of births in India take place at home, and the majority of these are not attended by a skilled birthing assistant.
-Seventy-six percent of mothers reported using the sitting or squatting position for their last birth.
-The remaining 24 percent birthed in the supine position.
-Eating and drinking customs, as well as rest, activity, and movement during labor, are determined by the mother-in-law or other older maternal figure in the family.

 Placental delivery

 After the placenta is delivered, the cord is cut and an herbal oil, face powder, or ash mixture is rubbed on the cut section.
-The placenta is buried near the home, or in some communities burned.
+The placenta is buried near the home, or, in some communities, burned.
 Nine days after birth, a ceremony is conducted at the placental burial site to announce the name of the baby.
 At home births, the baby is sometimes not caught after being delivered and remains lying on the floor until the placenta is delivered.